Wawa's Visitors chapter 5 (Toy Castle side story) (Writer: SqueakyFriend)

 Wawa didn’t hate Snowcone until she tore out his wing.

 How she had escaped the basement, he didn’t know.
 Wawa had checked the halls near the Wish Granter and then searched for foals in earnest, humming and singing to himself to lure them out of hiding.
-Some were beyond his grasp, but in a storage room that he finally caught hold of a foal.
+Some were beyond his grasp, but in a storage room he had finally caught hold of a foal.

 It was a yellow chirpy, blindly crawling toward his voice, and he grew delighted as he dragged it out onto the floor; but as he raised his hoof to crush the little pest, a hateful shriek made him flinch and then Snowcone slammed into him.